Yord/pxi/README.md

 const samplePlugin = require('@pf/sample')
 ```

-Regardless of whether a plugin was defined by the user or installed from `npm`,
+Regardless of whether a plugin was defined by a user or installed from `npm`,
 all plugins are added to the `.pfrc` module the same way:

 ```js